FranMackinlay/Nodepop/README.md

 **PUT: /api/ads/:id**

-To update an Ad, provide the id of the Ad to be modified and send the payload in the body to me modified:
+To update an Ad, provide the id of the Ad to be modified and send the payload in the body to be modified:

 - Original parameter: